 Moreover, the competitiveness of offshoring has been declining for years in China as it faces increasing wages and currency, higher fuel and transportation costs.
 There are also many hidden costs and risks that are complicated to predict.
+In recent years, people have come to realize that the disadvantages of manufacturing in Mexico are more beneficial than the disadvantages of manufacturing in areas overseas.
 Companies are just now becoming savvy to the long term disadvantage of manufacturing offshore in places like China and other countries that appeared to be cost-effective initially.
 While the exact number of U.S. companies relocating their factories to Mexico can’t be accurately tallied, it does appear that this trend is growing in the automotive, textile and aerospace industries.

 The greatest incentive for U.S. companies moving to Mexico is its close proximity to American markets.
 For example, MFI International provides manufacturing services in the Juarez, Mexico region that conveniently provides collaboration between U.S. companies and Mexican manufacturers.
 Key benefits of producing in Mexico compared to China include:

 • Lower transportation, labor rates and warehousing costs

 • Ease of proximate time zones between management and production

 • Similarity in culture between the U.S. and Mexican markets